kwabenasapong/openpldoc/manual/source/ios-remote.rst

 Selecting :guilabel:`Service` will take you to the Service tab.
-Selecting an item with a in the service manager will immediately take it live on the projection screen and you will stay on the service screen on your device.
+Selecting an item with a in the service manager will immediately take it live on the projection screen and you will be taken to the *Slides* screen on your device.
 You can use the arrows buttons shown on the bottom left and right to move to the next slide inside the item.

 .. image:: pics/ios-service-screen.png
    :width: 25%